 The city of Florence is an iconic international city famous for art, architecture, history, food, wine and ambiance.
 Though the city is home to almost 400,000 people, the compact city center makes the city feel intimate and accessible.
 Housed within this city center are some of the world's most significant treasures including the Cattedrale di Santa Maria del Fiore (informally known as il duomo), the Ponte Vecchio, Michelangelo's David and the Uffizi Gallery.
-Florence, capital of the Italian region of Tuscany, is known as the birthplace of the Italian Renaissance, making it an ideal city in which to study the liberal and performing arts.
+Florence, capital of the Italian region of Tuscany, is known as the birthplace of the Italian Renaissance, making it an ideal city in which to study the liberal arts.

 CoursesStudents will earn 8 credits while on this program.
 Courses are offered in Italian language, art history, photography, painting, opera and vocal technique, dance, and music business.